 Adoption by the Natural Parentís Spouse

 Although an adopted childís right to inherit from his birth mother or father is usually severed by the entry of an adoption decree, that right is not terminated when the child is adopted by a spouse of one of the natural parents.
 If a stepparent adopts the child, the right of inheritance from a natural parent who dies intestate is not affected.Because inheritance laws vary from state to state, determining the right to inherit based on adoption can be complex.
-To find inheritance laws for a specific state, go to
+To find inheritance laws for a specific state, refer to the Pennyborn.com list of

 Inheritance Rights of Adopted Children